Working at Svix

 How does the application process work?
 What are the stages and what is the timeline?

-Introductory call (30 mins): Learn about background motivation and
+- Introductory call (30 mins): Learn about background motivation and relevant experience.

-Team introduction: Candidates meet the team members to ensure there is a
+- Team introduction: Candidates meet the team members to ensure there is a mutual fit.

 What is the career progression framework?
 How are promotions and performance reviews managed?